artefactual/atom-docs/user-manual/import-export/csv-export.rst

 **To include digital objects with your CSV export:**

-Some AtoM sites are configured to enable users to include attached digital objects when exporting archival descriptions from the clipboard.
+Some AtoM sites are :ref:`clipboard-settings` configured to enable users to include attached digital objects when exporting archival descriptions from the clipboard.
 In this case, the Export options screen will include a checkbox for “Include digital objects”.

 .. image:: images/export-digital-objects-clipboard-job-xml.*
   :align: center